Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to CNN, $6 billion in funds have been frozen in South Korea, which used to be a major oil customer of Iran, after Washington imposed financial sanctions that froze transactions.

-The release of the Iranian money has drawn criticism from Republicans in the US, who say President Joe Biden is effectively paying ransom to citizens.
+The release of the Iranian money has drawn criticism from US Republicans, who say President Joe Biden is effectively paying ransom to its citizens.
 The White House has defended the decision.

 Iran accuses Israel of plotting to sabotage missiles